Lactobacillus acidophilus Rosell-52

 Further relevant studies: Chayka V. et al., (2006), Firmesse, O. et al., (2005), Kocian, J. et al., 1994, Rampengan et al., 2010, Skorodumova et al., (2007), Ten Bruggencate, (2015), Tlaskal, P. et al., (1995), Tlaskalet al., (2005), Wasowska-Krolikoeska K. et al., (1997), Zvyagintzeva et al., (2008).

-Lactobacillus acidophilus Rosell-52 for Stress, Anxiety and Mood
+Lactobacillus acidophilus Rosell-52 and Stress, Anxiety and Mood

 Due to the increasing prevalence of mental health issues in the world’s population, extensive research is being conducted to try and determine the underlying physiological causes.
 A role for the gut flora and probiotics has been suggested, prompting a growing interest in the ‘gut-brain’ connection.
 In this area of probiotic research, Lactobacillus acidophilus Rosell-52 has also been tested in combination with Bifidobacterium longum Rosell-175, in supplement known sometimes as Probio’ Stick.